Skip to content

 Suggestion dataclass expanded

-Should the dataclass cannot be easily investigated by the IDE (i.e. a required field), just annotate the output.
+Should the dataclass be hard for the IDE to investigate (e.g. due to a required field), just annotate the output.

 Suggestion annotation possible